Peter Skene Ogden: Professional life

 In 1830, Ogden was sent north to establish a new HBC post named Fort Simpson near the mouth of the Nass River in British Columbia.
 He also managed an outpost on the south coast of Alaska.
-In 1834, he was promoted to Chief Factor, HBC's highest field rank.
+In 1834, he was promoted to Chief Factor, HBC's highest field rank, spending 9 years at his new post at Fort St. James in the New Caledonia district of British Columbia, together from 1835 until 1844.
+In 1844, he took a one year leave of absence, spent predominantly in England.
+He returned to Lower Canada in 1845, whereupon after a accompanying clandestine survey trip from Lachine to the Columbia district, he arrived in Fort Vancouver and followed his orders to purchase Cape Disappointment for the Hudson's Bay Company.
 He administered Fort Vancouver in the late 1840s.
 There Ogden fought successfully against American fur competition and successfully negotiated with local native tribes, including the Cayuse.
 In 1847, Ogden averted an Indian war and successfully negotiated for the lives of 49 settlers taken as slaves by the Cayuse and Umatilla Indians after the Whitman massacre.

 Retirement and death

 Ogden retired to Oregon City, Oregon, with one of his several Native American wives.
 His contact with native tribes led him to write a memoir, Traits of American Indian Life and Character.
 By a Fur Trader.
 The book was published posthumously in 1855.
 He died in 1854 and is buried at the Mountain View Cemetery in Oregon City.
 His fur brigade captain's journal for his expedition of 1826-1827 has been published as Peter Skene Ogden, Snake Country Journal 1826-1827 (London: Hudson's Bay Record Society, 1967, vol. 23 ed.
 K.G.
 Davies).